ANNUAL SUPPORT-A-WALK ~ SUNDAY, OCTOBER 3, 2021

-Wendy and her husband will walk this year In Chesapeake, VA.
+Wendy and her husband walked in Chesapeake, VA.
 They walk every year in honor and memory of Wendy’s dear friend Julie who died of ovarian cancer.
 In past years, they have walked in NY with family and friends.
-This year, other members of Team Julie will also walk in their own communities.
-Wendy says:
+Last year, other members of Team Julie also walked in their own communities.
+Wendy said:

-The rest of my team is still in NY, so they will be walking separately in different areas of NY, both Westchester and Putnam.
-My son has graduated from college and now lives in CT, so I’ve asked him to do a walk in CT.
+The rest of my team is in NY, so they walked separately in different areas of NY, both Westchester and Putnam.
+My son has graduated from college and now lives in CT, so I asked him to do a walk in CT.
 I am so grateful for everything Support Connection does.

 Linda and her team: Hopewell Junction, NY

-Linda will walk this year in Hopewell Junction, NY with family and friends.
-Last year they walked together, wearing t-shirts and carrying signs to honor Linda who was diagnosed with breast cancer in early 2019.
+Linda walked last year in Hopewell Junction, NY with family and friends.
+It was their second year walking together, wearing t-shirts and carrying signs to honor Linda who was diagnosed with breast cancer in early 2019.
 Linda also walks in gratitude to her cousin Larissa who died of metastatic breast cancer when she was only 30 years old.
-Linda says:
+Linda said:

 Carrie and her team: Four different towns in NY, and VA.

 Carrie created her team “Friends of Caroline” when she was in high school, in honor of her mom who was coping with breast cancer at the time.
 After Carrie’s mom died in 2007, the team continued to walk every year in her memory.
-This year, Carrie will walk in Hopewell Junction, NY with her husband, daughter, brother and brother-in-law.
-Her close friends who have been with the team since the start will walk in Yorktown Heights, NY.
-Her mother- and father-in-law will walk in Yonkers NY.
-Four of her cousins will walk in Carmel, NY.
-And her aunt will walk in Virginia.
-Carrie says:
+Last year, Carrie walked in Hopewell Junction, NY with her husband, daughter, brother and brother-in-law.
+Her close friends who have been with the team since the start walked in Yorktown Heights, NY.
+Her mother- and father-in-law walked in Yonkers NY.
+Four of her cousins walked in Carmel, NY.
+And her aunt walked in Virginia.
+Carrie said: